t2-project/caus/README.md

 kuberentes python client: https://github.com/kubernetes-client/python install with 'pip install kubernetes' onto machine or into a fitting virtual env

-Q-Learning framework for python pip install pyqlearning

 Prometheus Api Client
 https://pypi.org/project/prometheus-api-client/
 pip install prometheus\_api\_client

 ### Running Services ###
-Prometheus for Kubernetes
-RabbitMQ for Kubernetes
+Prometheus for Kubernetes; Metrics need to be accessible from inside the cluster (see monitoring module code) Kafka for Kubernetes